Shubhx01/Tic-Tac-Toe/README.md

 Multi-Mode Tic-Tac-Toe Game
-A multi-mode Tic-Tac-Toe game built with JavaScript, HTML, and CSS.
+A multi-mode Tic-Tac-Toe game built with java language.
 Play with a friend in two-player mode or challenge an AI opponent with varying difficulty levels.
 The game includes a scoreboard to track wins, losses, and draws.

 Features:
 Two Player Mode: Compete with a friend on the same device.